jeremypbeasley/canlis_j/familymeal.markdown

     experience_id:
     delivery_id: 169053
     pickup_id: 169590
-    desc: "Get a meal planning head start with a box of the best ingredients we can get our hands on, perfect for a weekend of brunches, bbq's, and outdoor eating.
+    desc: "Get a meal planning head start with a box of the best ingredients we can get our hands on, perfect for a weekend of brunches, bbq's, and outdoor eating."
-      \ Complete with official \"what would my brother make with this stuff\" suggestions for the home cook.<br><br> \nFor Dinner:<br> 4 ea.
-30-Day Dry-Aged Painted Hills NY Strip Steaks with Housemade Montreal Steak Rub<br> 4 ea.
-Ready-To-Pan-Fry Dungeness Crab Cakes with Spicy Remoulade (with instructions)<br> Smoked Salmon and Green Garlic Miso Dip<br> Pickles from the Canlis Research Kitchen Larder<br> Fresh
-      Produce: Spring Onions, Sweet Corn, Peppers, Kohlrabi, Just-Picked Herbs, Sno-Valley Mushrooms, and more!<br> Ready-to-bake Double Chocolate Cherry Cookie Dough<br>
-      Bottle of 2019 Isenhower, Cabernet Franc Rosé, Walla Walla Valley<br><br>\nFor Breakfast:<br> 1 Dozen Fram Fresh Eggs<br> 1 lb of Housemade Breakfast Chorizo Sausage<br> 1 lb of Homestyle Potato Kit with New Potatoes with Garlic, Peppers, and Herbs (with Recipe)<br> Samish Bay Yogurt with Fresh Summer Berries and Cherries<br><br>\n***Please note that this is a weekend kit, and not a prepared meal***"
     price: "$215"
     is_soldout: false
     is_live: true